bartbes/apt-stow/README.md

 *Apt-stow* is the software you don't want to (have to) use.
-Written out of pure desparation, *apt-stow* allows installing packages from apt sources in your own user profile using [GNU Stow][stow].
+Written out of pure desperation, *apt-stow* allows installing packages from apt sources in your own user profile using [GNU Stow][stow].

 Copyright